IceDefcon/IceNET.AntennaMatrix/README.md

 Matrix is designed for a Dipole Antenna constructed from 20 triangular patches

 Coupling Impedance is calculated between the pair of the Test and Source triangular patches

+# ---===[ ANTENNA PHYSICS ]===---

+Dipole antena is constructed from 20 triangular patches, 10 squares (each contain two equal triangular patches)

+Each square is 0.05m x 0.05 such that the antenna will have the dimentions ---> 50x5 cm

+Electromagnetic Wave Frequency = 300Mhz

+This gives wavelength of: 1m ---> so the half wave = 0.5m ( which is Antenna dimentions: Half wave dipole )

+Next step is to:

+ 	1. Compute Exitation Matrix
+ 	2. Act Exitation Matrix at Coupling Impedance Matrix
+ 	3. Generate Radiation Pattern (Donut for the half wave dipole)

 # ICE